QTSeg: A Query Token-Based Dual-Mix Attention Framework with Multi-Level Feature Distribution for Medical Image Segmentation: Related Work

 \subsection{Transformers in Medical Image Segmentation}

-Recently, the transformer architecture has demonstrated its potential in various computer vision tasks~\cite{cv_task1, swintexco, cv_task2, medsam, he2021transreid} by addressing the challenge of long-range dependencies in CNN networks.
-The emergence of the ViT~\cite{vit} architecture has been a significant milestone in integrating attention mechanisms into computer vision applications.
-By dividing the input into a sequence of image patches and applying attention mechanisms to these features, the ViT architecture has effectively enhanced model performance in computer vision tasks.
-Subsequently, the Swin Transformer~\cite{swin_transformer} introduced a window-based approach to implement self-attention using local windows, thereby reducing the model's computational complexity and enhancing overall performance.
-With the demonstrated effectiveness of the transformer architecture, numerous studies have integrated this framework to enhance their performance in medical image segmentation tasks.
+Recently, the transformer architecture has shown great potential in various computer vision tasks~\cite{cv_task1, swintexco, cv_task2, medsam, he2021transreid} by addressing the challenge of long-range dependencies in traditional CNN networks.
+A major milestone in this evolution was the emergence of the Vision Transformer (ViT) architecture~\cite{vit}, which integrates attention mechanisms into computer vision.
+By dividing the input image into a sequence of patches and applying attention mechanisms to these features, ViT significantly improves model performance in various computer vision tasks.

+Building on this success, the Swin Transformer~\cite{swin_transformer} introduced a window-based approach for implementing self-attention within local windows, reducing computational complexity while enhancing performance.
+With the demonstrated effectiveness of transformers, many studies have combined this architecture with other novel techniques to improve performance in medical image segmentation tasks.
 A common approach involves combining CNN and transformer models to capitalize on their respective strengths.

-An early adopter of this hybrid approach is TransUNet~\cite{transunet}, which pioneers the fusion of CNN and transformer architectures for medical image segmentation.
-Rather than replacing the CNN model, TransUnet leverages the transformer's capabilities to enhance the existing CNN architecture.
-Building upon this concept, Swin-Unet~\cite{swinunet} introduced a pure transformer architecture to extract target images in the medical image segmentation domain.
-However, it is worth noting that due to the quadratic complexity of the transformer architecture, these models still demand significant computational resources to generate outputs.
+One of the early adopters of this hybrid approach is TransUNet~\cite{transunet}, which pioneers the fusion of CNNs and transformers for medical image segmentation.
+Rather than replacing the CNN, TransUNet uses the transformer's capabilities to enhance the existing CNN architecture by adding it between the encoder and decoder.
+Expanding on this idea, Swin-UNet\cite{swinunet} introduced a pure transformer-based architecture to extract target features in medical image segmentation.
+However, it is important to note that due to the quadratic complexity of the transformer, these models still require substantial computational resources to generate outputs.